Betty White, TV's Golden Girl, dies at 99

 She was born Betty Marion White in Oak Park, Illinois, and the family moved to Los Angeles when she was a toddler.

 "I'm an only child, and I had a mother and dad who never drew a straight line: They just thought funny," she told The Associated Press in 2015.
-"We'd sit around the breakfast table and then we'd start kicking it around.
-My dad was a salesman and he would come home with jokes.
-He'd say, `Sweetheart, you can take THAT one to school.
-But I wouldn't take THIS one.′ We had such a wonderful time."
+"We'd sit around the breakfast table and then we'd start kicking it around."

 Her early ambition was to be a writer, and she wrote her grammar school graduation play, giving herself the leading role.